Conditional Generative Models for Simulation of EMG During Naturalistic Movements: Discussion

-Contemporary methods of biophysical simulation continue to offer a range of opportunities to both test physiological hypotheses and as a test bed for medical technologies.
-High representational-capacity generative modelling, such as the methods described in this paper, offers an enormously flexible opportunity for leveraging the domain knowledge contained within these complex systems.
-We anticipate that the pipeline of a back-end numerical model and a front-end generative model will become increasingly common in future simulation design, and we look forward to the corresponding expansion in dynamic simulation that these techniques will enable.
+In conclusion, we present a conditional generative model that extends existing advanced numerical models of surface EMG generation, such that the computational cost of simulating naturalistic movements is not prohibitively expensive.
+We demonstrate the ability of the conditional generative model to learn the combined output of many FEM simulations of volume conduction and to accurately interpolate between them.
+Such accuracy and efficiency dramatically reduce the number of FEM runs needed in order to have a smooth change in the biophysical outputs when the system anatomy evolves.
+We anticipate that the pipeline of a back-end teacher numerical model and a front-end student generative model will become increasingly common in future simulation design, and we look forward to the corresponding expansion in dynamic simulations that these techniques will enable.